QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Global analyses of valence-quarks densities

 \subsection{Different features of data sets}

-By fitting to a global database over 572 data points which includes a variety range of scattering processes at high energy, the valence PDFs can be obtained.
-In Table~\ref{tab:data} the data sets which are used in our analysis, are listed.
-DIS data from {\tt BCDMS}~\cite{Benvenuti:1989fm,Benvenuti:1989rh,Benvenuti:1989gs} and {\tt SLAC}~\cite{Whitlow:1991uw} as well as {\tt NMC}~\cite{Arneodo:1996qe,Arneodo:1995cq} experiments are performed the required sets.
-The flavor separation of PDFs at large $x$ are facilitated by these data sets.
-In our analysis the DIS data from {\tt H1}~\cite{H1} and {\tt ZEUS}~\cite{ZEUS} collaborations are also employed.
-Additionally the combined measurement of H1 and ZEUS collaborations at HERA for the inclusive $e^\pm p$ scattering cross sections are used as new data sets \cite{Aaron:2009aa}.
-For the valance quarks in the $x \geq 0.3$ region the data sample for $F_2^p (x, Q^2)$ and $F_2^d (x, Q^2)$ are used while in the region of $x < 0.3$ the data sample is related to $F_2^{\rm NS}(x, Q^2) = 2 (F_2^p(x, Q^2) - F_2^d(x, Q^2))$.
+The valence PDFs can be determined by fitting to a global data set over 572 data points including a variety range of scattering processes at high energies.
+In Table.~\ref{tab:data}, the data sets used in our analysis are listed.
+The DIS data from {\tt BCDMS}~\cite{Benvenuti:1989fm,Benvenuti:1989rh,Benvenuti:1989gs} and {\tt SLAC}~\cite{Whitlow:1991uw} as well as {\tt NMC}~\cite{Arneodo:1996qe,Arneodo:1995cq} experiments make the required sets.
+The flavor separation of PDFs at large $x$ is facilitated by these data sets.
+In our analysis, the DIS data from {\tt H1}~\cite{H1} and {\tt ZEUS}~\cite{ZEUS} Collaborations are also employed.
+Additionally, the combined measurements of H1 and ZEUS Collaborations at HERA for the inclusive $e^\pm p$ scattering cross sections are applied as the new data sets \cite{Aaron:2009aa}.
+For the valence quarks in the region $x \geq 0.3$, we use the data set given for $F_2^p (x, Q^2)$ and $F_2^d (x, Q^2)$ while for the region $x < 0.3$ the data are related to $F_2^{\rm NS}(x, Q^2) = 2 (F_2^p(x, Q^2) - F_2^d(x, Q^2))$.

-In order to widely eliminate the higher twist (HT) effects, it is needed to take different cuts on data sets before doing the fitting processes.
-The DIS data cuts are for Q$^2 > 4$ GeV$^2$ and on the hadronic mass of $W^2 > 12.5$ GeV$^2$ which perform the required converge in the concerned kinematic region.
-For the {\tt BCDMS} and {\tt NMC} data sets additional cut should be applied which are $y>0.35$ and $Q^2>8$ GeV$^2$ respectively.
-Considering the required cuts, we listed in Table~\ref{tab:data} the required DIS data and also the number of data points for each experiment in the fitting process.
-In the 5$^{\rm th}$ column of that table, taking the additional cuts, the umber of reduced data points is presented.
-Consequently the number of data points are reduced from 467 to 248 for $F_2^{p} (x, Q^2)$ and for $F_2^d (x, Q^2)$ from 239 to 159 while this reduction for $F_2^{\rm NS} (x, Q^2)$ is from 208 to 165 data points.
+In order to eliminate the higher twist (HT) effects, it is needed to take different cuts on data sets before analysis.
+The DIS data cuts are considered for Q$^2>4$~GeV$^2$ and on the hadronic mass $W^2>12.5$~GeV$^2$ which perform the required converge in the concerned kinematic region.
+For the {\tt BCDMS} and {\tt NMC} data sets, additional cuts as $y>0.35$ and $Q^2>8$~GeV$^2$ should be applied, respectively.
+Considering the required cuts, we listed in Table.~\ref{tab:data} both the required DIS data and the number of data points for each experiment in the fitting process.
+In the 5$^{\rm th}$ column of Table.~\ref{tab:data}, taking the additional cuts the number of reduced data points are presented.
+Consequently, the number of data points are reduced from 467 to 248 for $F_2^{p} (x, Q^2)$ so that for $F_2^d (x, Q^2)$ this reduction is from 232 to 159.
+At last, for $F_2^{\rm NS} (x, Q^2)$ the number of data points are reduced from 208 to 165.